slow-session/choon-player/README.txt

 = 0.2.0 =
 * upgrade code to allow more than one instance of the shortcodes of each page

+= 0.2.1 =
+* remove unwanted parametes from some functions

 == Upgrade Notice ==

-= 0.2.0 =
+= 0.2.1 =
-* upgrade code to allow more than one instance of the shortcodes of each page
+* remove unwanted parametes from some functions